IliaViazov/tusa/paper/paper.md

 - Oscillators and Generators
 - Transitions

-All of these pages are written as `.md` files, and run in the Glow Markdown Reader for the Terminal, which allows you to navigate through the documentation using you arrow keys and mouse.
+All of these pages are written as `.md` files, and run in the Glow Markdown Reader for the Terminal, which allows you to navigate through the documentation using your arrow keys and mouse.

 ### SuperCollider

-SuperCollider part was realized as a scsynth running in a separate terminal pan, with a standard TidalCycles bootloader that we can find in the original documentation, with little adjustments to always choose your Default Sound Device, to which you are connected in the main settings (to minimize the setup time, if we speak of traditional stereo playing).
+SuperCollider part was realised as a running server in a separate terminal pane, with a standard TidalCycles bootloader, with little adjustments to always choose your Default Sound Device, to which you are connected in the main settings of the computer (to minimise the setup time, if we speak of traditional stereo playing).
 Also server is loaded with an OSCFunc that posts the stats of the server to keep track if you are on the edge of a crash.

 ### Installation and Setup

-All installation scripts were organized in one main script that essentially does next:
+All installation scripts were organised in one main script that essentially does next:
 - Installs Haskell and Python (for autosaving feature);
 - TidalCycle package for Haskell;
 - Nano, Glow, tmux;
 - SuperCollider and dependencies;

-After that, it unpacks all the scripts and creates an application `tidalueb.app`, which refers to the file with a bash script in the repositories folder, but much nicer to use, because you can call it even from Finder.
+After that, it unpacks all the scripts and creates an application `tcii.app`, which refers to the file with a bash script in the repositories folder, but much nicer to use, because you can call it even from Finder.

-### Current work and plans

-Currently, the development is going in the direction of supporting advanced ways of spatialisation with beam forming algorithms.
-Now the version supports test version beam forming for the third-order ambisonics, intended to be used with the IKO loudspeaker, which is currently available at the Musikhochschule Lübeck.
-Now it is done with a sort of illegal trick.
-Original SuperDirt signal is wrapped around 8-channel straight spatialisation and then parsed through SuperCollider server into the **i8->o3 encoder** with equal spacing of the input channels across the azimuth, and then convolved by **mcfx_convolver24** onto the surface of the IKO with corrected filtering.

-I would say that it is a very rough and hacky solution, but it does its work, creating a virtual space of an 8-channel equally spaced loudspeaker ring, not overriding any of the original SuperDirt Methods, and is still comfortable using syntax with `#pan` parameter.
-Later, it is planned to integrate beam forming algorithms on the level of SuperDirt's Class, so that each of the Orbits could be addressed with their own encoding parameters of azimuth and elevation.

-In the future, I plan to add an interface with an ML agent, to which you can give a query in a filtering manner (accessing playback through analysed features of the sound source, like: harmonicty, chroma, MFCC, etc.).
-The idea was taken from Shai Rosenblitt and implemented as a test build of Tidalüb to understand the interactions with this part of the software.
-This version functions in the way that it generates two TidalCycles listeners, which creates a certain level of latency (considering that all of that goes also through Python).
-The final implementation is considered to be done as different SynthDefs in SuperCollider using the Flucoma library.
+### Personal use of the system

+Currently, in my own artistic practice, I have expanded the initial setup of tcii to support a beam forming algorithm.
+The easiest and cheapest way was to implement it by creating an initial setup of SuperDirt with a multi-channel configuration of 8, and then passing these audio buses to Kronlachner's ambiX encoder, which encodes these 8 signals as a virtual space of 8-channel loudspeaker ring into B-Format for third-order ambisonics and then convolves it with mcfx convolver to use spatialisation with the IKO loudspeaker.
+This allowed to spatialise the sound across azimuth using only the native `#pan` function, as well as perform azimuth modulation up to the audio rate.

 References:
 - [Tidal Cycles](https://tidalcycles.org/)